Manuel Mujica Láinez

 Manuel Couto drives the knife into the elastic wood, its streaks like subtle rivers of blue blood.

 The work proceeds feverishly.
 The sculptor rests not.
 At midnight, he wakes the girl up, lights some thick candles in the workshop and resumes the job.
-He is urged by the idea of not managing to finish it.
+He is urged by the idea that he might not finish it.
 Until then, he shall not sleep well.
-It has been a week of madness, but it is almost over.
-Now the figure of Rosario stands in the room, its mouth half-open, its arms drooping as in offering, its chest slender and sharp.
-Manuel has never dreamed of creating something so beautiful, so real.
+It has been a frantic week, but it is almost over.
+Now Rosario’s figure stands in the room, its mouth half-open, its arms drooping in offering, its chest slender and sharp.
+Manuel has never dreamed of creating something so beautiful, so lifelike.

 The candles are flickering around.
-Now, with the utmost care, the artist lays the statue down.
+Now, with utmost care, the artist lays the statue down.
 It is time to polychrome it.
-He mixes the colours and, minute by minute, the wooden fibres disappear under the pale rose, under the red enlivening breasts and lips, under the green illuminating the eyes.
+He mixes the colours and, minute by minute, the wooden fibres disappear under the pale rose, under the red that enlivens breasts and lips, under the green that illuminates the eyes.
 Rosario beholds the procedure, fascinated.
-Behind, among the crackling wicks, the bearded saints also seem to lean.
+Behind, amid the crackling wicks, the bearded saints also seem to lean.

-Manuel Couto has sat on the sculpture’s chest to paint the face.
+Manuel Couto has sat on the sculpture’s chest to paint its face.